 K-LS1-1.
 Observe and communicate that animals (including humans) and plants need food, water, and air to survive.
 Animals get food from plants or other animals.
 Plants make their own food and need light to live and grow.

 K-LS1-2(MA).
-Recognize that all plants and animals have a life cycle in which (a) most plants begin as seeds, develop and grow, make more seeds, and die, and (b) animals are born, develop and grow, produce young, and die.
+Recognize that all plants and animals grow and change over time.

 Kindergarten: Physical Science